-Reserves and Community Facilities Transportation Water Wastewater Stormwater Our unique natural environment is healthy, protected and sustainably managed. Υ Y Υ Υ Our urban and rural environments are people-friendly, well-planned, accessible and sustainably managed.
-Y Y Y Y Y Our infrastructure is efficient, resilient, cost effective and meets current and future needs.
-Y Υ Υ Y Y Our communities are healthy, safe, inclusive and resilient.
-Y Y Y Υ Υ Our communities have opportunities to celebrate and explore their heritage, identity and creativity.
-Y Our communities have access to a range of social, cultural, educational and recreational facilities and activities.
-Y Y Our Council provides leadership and fosters Y Y Υ Υ Υ

-Reserves and Community Facilities Transportation Water Wastewater Stormwater partnerships, including with iwi, fosters a regional perspective, and encourages community engagement.
-Our region is supported by an innovative and sustainable economy.
-Y Υ Y Y
+RESERVES AND COMMUNITY FACILITIES TRANSPORTATION WATER WASTEWATER STORMWATER Our unique natural environment is healthy, protected and sustainably managed. • X • 0 Image: A start of the start of Our urban and rural environments are people-friendly, well- planned, accessible and sustainably managed.
+Image: A start of the start of Our infrastructure is efficient, resilient, cost effective and meets current and future needs. Ø Image: A start of the start of Image: A start of the start of Our communities are healthy, safe, inclusive and resilient. Ø ⊘ Image: A start of the start of Our communities have opportunities to celebrate and explore their heritage, identity and creativity.
+Image: A start of the start of X 8 X 8 Our communities have access to a range of social, cultural, educational and recreational facilities and activities.
+Image: A start of the start of 8 X 8 Our Council provides leadership and fosters partnerships, including with iwi, fosters a regional perspective, and encourages community engagement.
+Image: A start of the start of Our region is supported by an innovative and sustainable economy.
+8 ⊘ Image: A start of the start of Image: A start of the start of